-Baltic Studies Centre (BSC) is a private non-profit research institute specialising in studies of sustainable rural and regional development, agro-food systems, farming, knowledge production and innovations.
+Baltic Studies Centre (BSC) is a private non-profit research institute specialising in (i) agricultural and food knowledge and innovation systems, (ii) just urban, rural and regional development, (iii) food system transformation, (iv) sustainable land use and (v) the circular (bio)economy.

 About